vidhi-thakur/Amazon-Clone/README.md

 1. Firebase google authentication
 1. Firebase hosting

-# Check out the facebook clone here: https://clone-ec622.web.app
+# Check out the Amazon clone here: https://clone-ec622.web.app

 PS.
 If you like the repo, do give it a star⭐